 Quota 2 criteria for the English taught programmes

 Depending on the programme(s) you wish to apply for, there are different types of quota 2 criteria.
-Below you can read about the quota 2 selection criteria for our English taught Bachelor’s degree programmes.
+Below you can read about the quota 2 criteria for our English taught Bachelor’s degree programmes.

 If you are looking for general information on the different quota 2 criteria that apply for Danish taught programmes at Aarhus University, please read the Danish version of this website.